-Movement corridors for wildlife are assumed to occur within the Study Area, with the potential for existing culverts under Highway 401 to connect habitats to the north and the south of the highway corridor.
-For a discussion of opportunities for, and constraints to, wildlife movement in the Study Area see Section 7.0.
+Movement corridors for deer and various wildlife are assumed to occur within the Study Area, notably the forested communities east of Nagle Road.
+There is potential for new culverts under Highway 401, east of Nagle Road to be designed as ecopassages in order to connect habitats to the north and to the south of the highway corridor.
+Opportunities to maintain and enhance habitat connectivity for wildlife should be considered during Detail Design.